 The degree was amazing.
 We were a small group of 40 students which enabled a very personal approach from the department.
 I was honoured to be student rep and can confidently assure that the student voice is truly valued at Lancaster: time and again I saw positive adjustments made as a result of student feedback.
 I saw studying as a full-time job, evenings were spent with my children whose own school work ethic benefitted from seeing me achieve well through sheer hard work and determination.

 Joining us for an interview

 Before being offered a place at Lancaster, qualified applicants are invited to visit campus for an interview.
 There you will meet members of our staff as well as interacting with social care users and practitioners.
-Positive Futures are a charity who work with us as independent facilitators for the interview day.
+Positive Futures are a charity who work with us as independent facilitators for some interview days.

 "Don’t worry about the day, it’s fun and there is lots of support.
 Read the information you are sent beforehand and you will have a great day.”

 Jan Gomez, Positive Futures